dauntflash/konvo/README.md

 | `reports` | post, reporter, reason |
 | `blocks` | blocker, blocked |

+## PocketBase Setup

+Download and import the schema directly into your PocketBase instance:

+1. Go to your PocketBase admin panel → Settings → Import collections
+2. Paste or upload the [`pb_schema.json`](./pb_schema.json) file from this repo
+3. Click Import

+This will create all required collections with the correct fields and relations automatically — no manual setup needed.

 ## Environment Variables

 | Variable | Description |